tojojames/MVCP-Orange3/README.md

 **Sep 5, 2016**

-Conformal Prediction add-on Orange library, Orange 3.0
+Conformal Prediction as a Orange library add-on (Orange 3.0)